kathleenleeper/workhorse/_posts/2014-09-18-mash1-ligation.md

 ##intention

-Ligate Mash1 and vector again and then transform E. coli, cross our fingers that one of the colonies has a properly-inserted vector.
+Ligate de-phosphated Mash1 and vector from [August 20]({% post_url 2014-08-20-rna-extractions--phosphate-removal %}) and then transform it into E. coli, cross our fingers that one of the colonies has a properly-inserted vector.

 ##protocol